daggerwolf45/GuacamoleAudioFix/README.md

 ### Devices
 I have only tested on the OnePlus 7 Pro, however it almost certainly works on the 7T aswell.

-This *may* work on any device with a Snapdragon 855/860 (msmnile) however the way the patch is done would likely need to be changed to be more generic as there are currently some OnePlus specific fields included.
+This *may* work on any device with a Snapdragon 855/860 (msmnile) however the way the patch is implemented would need to be changed to be more generic as there are currently some OnePlus specific fields included.

 ## Features
 * **Google Dialer Call Screening audio**